onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 ## Functional

 ##### 1. Face photo webcam capture
-(on Google Chrome, Firefox, Safari and Microsoft Edge browsers)
+(on private mode of: Google Chrome, Firefox, Safari and Microsoft Edge browsers)

 0. Given webcam is connected to the computer
 1. Go through the flow to face capture